 It’s a common staple in smoothies and the official Wimbledon fruit – strawberries are one of our favorite berries.
-Hailing from ancient Europe, these succulent, bright red berries are a rich source of vital nutrients such as fiber, vitamin A and C. Also, their antioxidant value helps to protect the body against the disease-inducing effects of free radicals.
+Hailing from ancient Europe, these succulent, bright red berries are a rich source of vital nutrients such as fiber, vitamins A and C. Also, their antioxidant value helps to protect the body against the disease-inducing effects of free radicals.

 In addition to vitamin content, the antioxidants found in strawberries provide the body with a range of health benefits.